 Most of Australian civilization is found along the east coast.
 Brisbane, Sydney, Cairns and other major cities connect in a string along the A1, the primary coastal route.
 The “Great Ocean Road” as some sections of it are known, provides an excellent setting for a road trip, allowing you to see some of the best that the country has to offer.

 The Ocean road (the part that hugs the coast) is around 250 miles long.
 As you drive along it, you’ll see views like the Twelve Apostles and possibly koalas and other animals in their natural habitats.
 If you fancy a break, head off to the Great Otway National Park where you can enjoy rainforest walks.

 If you travel up the Great Ocean Road towards Mackay, you’ll soon find a vibrant ocean rafting scene – a kind of entry-level ocean-going experience designed to get people used to the water.
 Rafting runs between the mainland and Hook Island, a rocky outcrop a few miles off the coast.
 The activity exposes you to the power of the Pacific Ocean as you try to navigate your vessel in choppy, tropical waters, all with the support of trained guides.

 Experience Whale Watching

-Every year whales migrate thousands of miles from the warm tropical waters of the Pacific along the coast of Australia down to Antarctica where they spend the winter.
-Tourists flock to vantage points along the coast and hop on ships to see the spectacle of whales traveling with their offspring in tow, making their way slowly south to fresher waters.
+Every year, whales migrate thousands of miles from the warm tropical waters of the Pacific along the coast of Australia down to Antarctica where they spend the winter.
+Tourists flock to vantage points along the coast and hop on ships to experience whale watching where they will see the spectacle of whales traveling with their offspring in tow, making their way slowly south to fresher waters.
 Keen whale watchers will be able to look at their fins piercing the surface as well as their blowers ejecting jets of water into the air as they come up to breathe.